simonprickett/simonprickett.github.io/_posts/2021-05-23-getting-started-with-express-js-build-an-api.md

 In a future video and accompanying article, I'll show you how to add some [Express middleware](http://expressjs.com/en/guide/using-middleware.html) to validate parameters passed to routes, and how to protect some routes by requiring a valid API token supplied in a HTTP header.

 What are you building with Express?
-Let me know on [Twitter](https://twitter.com/simon_prickett).
+Let me know via the [Contact page](https://simonprickett.dev/contact/).
 See you for part 2 in the near future!